haddonm/makehtml/README.md

 # Latest Changes

+-   2021-07-20 00.2 modified make\_html to improve the layout of the
+    home tab.

 -   2021-07-04 0.0.1 Development is ongoing but makehtml is now operational so I have removed the fourth development number.
 Today I have added an addtext function for adding text blocks to a tab.
 Next